ST. LOUIS DRUG OFFENSES ATTORNEY

 At the appellate level, Mr. Feely successfully argued to the Court of Appeals panel, and they upheld the trial judge’s decision suppressing the evidence.

 That case made caselaw on a Miranda issue.
-If you would like to learn more about Mr. Feely's case and Miranda issues, please check out the right to remain silent page.
+If you would like to learn more about Mr. Feely's case and Miranda issues, click here.

 Mr. Feely will advise you of all defense strategies that are available to you when facing your drug offenses.
 He has over 25 years of handling all types of criminal defense matters, including drug charges.